 User Account Control (UAC)

-Articles about the User Account Control (UAC) in Windows
+How to use the User Account Control (UAC) in Windows

 When Windows Vista was launched, User Account Control (UAC) was the most criticized and misunderstood feature.
 Even though it is very important for security, many people have chosen to disable it and expose their systems to possible security problems.
 This feature has been improved in Windows 7 and Windows 8 and, even if it adds a lot to the security of the operating system, many users still choose to disable it.
 That’s why, in this article, I would like to clarify what this feature is, how it works and the benefits of keeping it active.